-The Eight Best Glamping Spots Near Brisbane
+The Eight Best Places to Go Glamping Near Brisbane

 When it comes to camping, it's possible to have the best of both worlds: sleeping under the stars and enjoying creature comforts.
-Yes, we're talking about glamping, which lets you spend an evening or two in the great outdoors, but without all the less-than-luxurious elements.
+Yes, we're talking about glamping, which lets you spend an evening or two in the great outdoors but without all the less-than-luxurious elements.

 It doesn't get much better than this: a roomy tent decked out with everything you could need, all within a stone's throw of the water on Stradbroke Island.
 And that's just what Minjerribah Camping has up its sleeves at its Adder Rock site at Point Lookout.
 You'll get cosy in a mini village of beachfront tents, with each equipped with cotton sheets, fresh towels, two bamboo chairs and power.
 Plus, as well as roaming around the camping ground's communal kitchen, barbecue and picnic facilities, you can stroll up to the shops and pub — when you're not splashing around or soaking in the view, that is.
 Minjerribah also has a glamping site a little further around the island at Amity Point.